 To be considered for the Rainbow Fort community, students must submit an application expressing their interest.
 As part of the application process, RAD staff may contact you for additional information.

-Participate in the creation of a Living Learning Agreement (LLA) with all roommates by the end of Week 2 of the quarter, facilitated by a Resident Assistant (RA), to ensure each resident’s needs are met within the apartment.
+- Participate in the creation of a Living Learning Agreement (LLA) with all roommates, facilitated by a Theme Community Coordinator (TCC), to ensure each resident’s needs are met within the living community.

 Our goal of creating intentional, supportive environments for students around the concepts of sexual orientation, gender identity, and gender expression depends on residents’ level of participation, feedback and leadership within this community.
 With ongoing input, effective communication, and active participation, we can keep this positive momentum going for future residents.